She Means Biz: Judith Treanor

 You're definitely someone who inspires.
 Tell us about the women who inspire you.

 I am inspired by women who rise up and prosper despite, or often because, they have experienced hardship.
-All of the women who come from marginalised communities in S.E Asia and work hard so their families, and in turn their communities, can have a prosperous future never fail to amaze me.
+All of the women who come from marginalized communities in S.E Asia and work hard so their families, and in turn their communities, can have a prosperous future never fail to amaze me.

 One young woman, Thong, I met in Hoi An, Vietnam, runs Friendly Shoe Shop, where they sell handmade shoes, and is surrounded by competitor shops doing the same but is by far the most successful.
 I remember talking to her about this and she told me how hard she works and isn't interested in settling down yet because she wants to be as successful as she can be.